gavinmcfarland/gridlover-mixin/README.md

 	h1
 		rhythm(4, 1, 2)

 Now configure each typographical element to have vertical rhythm.
-Arguments should be passed through as scale, margin-before, margin-after.
+Arguments should be passed through as the font scale, margin before the element and margin after the element.
 Please see the example stylesheet for a reference.